alschena/eiffel-tools/README.md

 The command `cargo build --release -p eiffel-tools` builds only the language server.
 The command `cargo build --workspace` builds the language server and the standalone commands in the workspace with debugging information e.g. bounds checks.

+## Contributing

+### Functionality

+This project was born as a research project, most of the functionalities that make a language server truly useful (i.e. advanced code navigation, obvious code completion and in-place documentation) have not been built because there was no incentive in doing so.
+However, the infrastructure allows all these functionalities to be added easily.
+Feel free to write a PR, fork the project or get in touch for continuing this work.

+### Project visibility

+Do you want to help the visibility of the project?
+You might want to read the draft of the scientific paper describing this tool (in the `./draft-paper` folder) and getting in touch to cooperate on its conclusion.